logikum/business-objects/tutorials/quick-start.md

 };
 ```

 Save the model definition as blanket-order.js.

+### 3. Data access object

-It will search a data access object
+The model will search a data access object named blanket-order.dao.js,
-named blanket-order.dao.js, create it with the required methods:
+create it with the required methods:

 ```
 var util = require('util');